p-sara/github_repos_search_dev/README.md

 ### Design can be viewed [here](https://github.com/p-sara/github_repos_search_design).

-I started with simple sketch, then proceeded to wireframing tool called Figma and created simple prototypes there.
+I started with basic sketch, then proceeded to wireframing tool called Figma and created simple prototypes there.